marconetto/azadventures/chapter7/README.md

 ##### 3.1 service unit in systemd

 Depending on the application, its installer may create a new service unit file in systemd to trigger the starting of a worker process at boot time.
-Something like
-this:
+Here we assume that ``/usr/local/bin/myhpcworkerprocess`` is the command to start the worker process and that it goes to background once the worker initializes (i.e. does not get stuck in foreground).
+An example of a service unit file would be:

 ```
 [Unit]